calidion/aex/README.md

 aex.use(pOld);
 ```

-> You should be cautious to use middlewares.
+> You should be cautious to use express middlewares.
-> Fully testing is appreciated.
+> Full testing is appreciated.